jbakse/Systems_Lab/content/assignment_ideas.md

 ### 2D Constraints
 - This study should be static 2D.
 No depth, no time, no interaction.
-- Your study should be physical, print-outs are okay.
+- Your study should be physical.
 - Any physical 2D format is allowed including posters, drawings, and photographs.